crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ## Features

+- Apply a `ban` or `captcha` remediation
+  - Block user access for a `ban` remediation with a 403 customizable page (ban wall).
+  - Display a 401 customizable captcha page (captcha wall) for a `captcha` remediation.
 - CrowdSec Local API (`LAPI`) support
   - Handle `ip`, `range` and `country` scoped decisions
   - `Live mode` or `Stream mode`